unibonn/puppet-shibboleth/README.md

 }
 ```

 This is optional, and will allow `mod_shib` to use a customised attribute map downloaded from the provided URL.
-By default this is updated every 21 days.
-The parameter `max_age` can be used to set the number of days between updates.
+By default this is updated once a day.
+The parameter `max_refresh_delay` can be used to set the number of seconds between updates.

 # Create the Back-end x509 Certificate